The company's name "Lachancea" (pronounced la.chance.ee.ah), refers to the name of the unique yeast species at the heart of this company.

 What they discovered was so much more than just another wild yeast.

 Beers from this yeast have been featured at the 2014 and 2016 World Beer Festival in Raleigh, N.C.
-These yeasts have now been used for commercial beer production in the United States where they have helped breweries win awards across multiple beer categories.
+These yeasts have now been used for commercial beer production in North America and Japan where they have helped breweries and cider makers win awards across multiple categories.

 In 2016, Lachancea LLC obtained the rights to license this species for brewing.
 Now you have the opportunity to join in the adventure of these insect yeasts.